Adibaba1108/ThesisCode/README.md

 One of the things done is to generate multi-scale images

-For the DF2K dataset, we use a multi-scale strategy, *i.e.*, we downsample HR images to obtain several Ground-Truth images with different scales. <br>
+For the DF2K dataset, I have use a multi-scale strategy, *i.e.*, we downsample HR images to obtain several Ground-Truth images with different scales. <br>
-You can use the [scripts/generate_multiscale_DF2K.py](scripts/generate_multiscale_DF2K.py) script to generate multi-scale images. <br>
+We can use the [scripts/generate_multiscale_DF2K.py](scripts/generate_multiscale_DF2K.py) script to generate multi-scale images. <br>

 ## Trained Model